James-QiuHaoran/Tools/k8s-guides.md

 ### Custom Resource (CR)

 In a nutshell, custom resources are extensions of the Kubernetes API.
 But, unlike a normal resource, custom resources are not necessarily available in a default Kubernetes installation.
 Custom resources are instead registered **dynamically** to a cluster.
 Once the custom resource is registered, end users can create, update and delete its object using `kubectl`, similar to how users interact with built-in resources, like pods, deployments and services.
+Kubernetes apiserver manages defined custom resources like standard resources (e.g. ReplicaSet, etc).

 Custom resources are used for small, in-house configuration objects without any corresponding controller logic -- and are, therefore, defined declaratively.